Frequently Asked Questions.

 Is PreCardix® a ‘Certified B Corporation’?

-Yes, PreCardix®‘s developing company Marealis AS is a Certified B Corporation.
+Yes, PreCardix®‘s developing company Marealis is a Certified B Corporation.
 Certified B Corporations (B Corps) are businesses that meet the highest standard of social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 B Corps are crucial in facilitating and accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.

 Mechanism of Action and Clinical Pharmacology